nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Composite request this is part of.

-All repeat prescribed and repeat dispensed medications **SHOULD** have a group identifier that is populated for the ‘plan’ and all ‘orders’ relating to them.
+All repeat prescribed and repeat dispensed medications **MUST** have a group identifier that is populated for the ‘plan’ and all ‘orders’ relating to them.

 ### status ###